sike25/unireps.github.io/_posts/2025-10-25-phase-diagram-playbook.md

 #### 1. Big‑picture overview - why shared latents + PMEM → ELA → PDA?
 Modern whole‑brain recordings are heterogeneous across subjects, sessions, tasks and modalities.
 If we analyse each participant in their own idiosyncratic space, descriptors of “brain state” are not directly comparable.
 Our pipeline solves this in two moves:
-1. Population‑universal shared latents.
-We align subjects into a common, low‑dimensional space (SRM / MCCA / Group PCA‑ICA with consensus).
+1. Population‑universal shared latents: We align subjects into a common, low‑dimensional space (SRM / MCCA / Group PCA‑ICA with consensus).
 Variables have stable meaning across participants and runs, so everything downstream is comparable and reproducible.
-2. Physics‑grounded descriptors.
-On the binarised latents we fit a pairwise maximum‑entropy model (PMEM/Ising), then read out two complementary summaries:
+2. Physics‑grounded descriptors: On the binarised latents we fit a pairwise maximum‑entropy model (PMEM/Ising), then read out two complementary summaries:

    * Energy‑Landscape Analysis (ELA) - an attractor‑and‑barrier view of the fitted Ising energy.
 It yields minima/basins, disconnectivity graphs, barrier spectra, and kinetic descriptors (basin dwell times, mean first-passage times (MFPTs), committors, relaxation times).
 This is the mechanistic, state‑space view.
    * Phase‑Diagram Analysis (PDA) - a macroscopic view that places each subject on the **($$\mu$$, $$\sigma$$)** plane of a disordered (via parametric perturbations) Ising model (SK‑like).
 In broad outline, it uses multiple observables at once to locate individuals relative to critical boundaries, providing cohort‑comparable coordinates and uncertainty.